ElectronSz/stabilize-orm/README.md

 # Stabilize ORM

-_A Modern, Type-Safe, and Expressive ORM for Bun, Node.js, and Deno_
+_A Modern, Type-Safe, and Expressive ORM for Bun_

 ---